saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ### Subagent: configurable agents with git worktrees

-The `subagent` extension is the heart of Pi's delegation system.
-It supports three
-modes: single for one agent-task pair, parallel for up to 8 tasks with 4 running concurrently, and chain for sequential execution with `{previous}` substitution.
-But the real magic is in how agents are defined.
+The `subagent` extension is the heart of my delegation system.
+It supports three modes: single for one agent-task pair, parallel for up to 8 tasks with 4 running concurrently, and chain for sequential execution with `{previous}` substitution.
+But the useful bit is how agents are defined.

 Each subagent is a Markdown file with YAML frontmatter declaring its tools, skills, and whether it runs in a git worktree.
 The builder agent, for example, has `worktree: true`